 - Visiting Site Safely

 We are continuing to visit sites when required, whilst observing government advice on public transport.
-PPE has been provided to each staff member to use on site, and replacement PPE can be requested at any time.
+PPE has been provided to all our people to use on site, and replacement PPE can be requested at any time.

-- Offices re-opening with reduced occupancy from 1st September 2020
+- Offices with reduced occupancy from 1st September 2020

-All Henry Riley offices will be accessible to staff on a reduced occupancy basis from the 1st September.
-To ensure we are fully COVID compliant, each staff member has been provided with an ‘office pack’ outlining the safety measures in place and have also been allocated alternate weeks so that full project teams are not in the office at the same time.
-In addition to returning to the office, staff will continue to work remotely.
-We are also tracking which staff are in the office and when, so in the event of someone testing positive we can easily take the necessary steps to track and trace within the business.
+In line with the latest Government advice, our people are working from home where possible.
+However, Henry Riley offices are accessible to our people on a reduced occupancy basis should they need to attend.
+To ensure we are fully COVID compliant, each person has been provided with an ‘office pack’ outlining the safety measures in place.
+We are also tracking who attends the office and when, so in the event of someone testing positive we can easily take the necessary steps to track and trace within the business.

-- Staff working remotely with full system communications
+- Our people working remotely with full system communications

 Our IT systems provide a VPN connection for remote access to our network.
-This enables staff full access to all project emails, documents and file management systems which allows transparency and continuity across the business in the event that cover is required for absence.
+This enables our people full access to all project emails, documents and file management systems which allows transparency and continuity across the business in the event that cover is required for absence.

 - Limiting non-essential interaction and travel